savitaashture/tkn-autogenerate/README.md

           value: "image-registry.openshift-image-registry.svc:5000/$(context.pipelineRun.namespace)/$(context.pipelineRun.name)"
 ```

-A file match configuration need to start with the `file_match` keyword and have
+If you have a configuration containing the `pattern` keyword it will try to
-a `name` set.
-The pattern will match the files you have in your repository, it
+match it against all the files in the repository, it will be queried using the API
-will be queried on the API using on default branch of the repository.
+on the `default_branch` of the repository unless you pass the flag
+`--target-ref` to another reference or SHA.

 ### PipelineRun template